 Analysis of the Different car Segments: The study is divided into 3 components on the basis of vehicle Type i.e. – SUV, MUV, Car, and VAN.

-Most of the Cars in the segment SUVs (sports-utility-vehicle) and MUVs (multi-utility-vehicles) has been launched in India owing to – Product gap Analysis and Customer purchase power.
-That is to say: Because of not standing superlative on the aforementioned parameters, a good number of Low-Cost Car Segment models have been discontinued in these segments with the past 3 years.
+Most of the Cars in the segment SUVs (sports-utility-vehicle) and MUVs (multi-utility-vehicles) have been launched in India owing to – Product gap Analysis and Customer purchase power.
+That is to say: Because of not standing superlative on the aforementioned parameters, a good number of Low-Cost Car Segment models have been discontinued in these segments over the past 3 years.
 These cars include models from big brands like Tata, Hyundai, Maruti like Nano, Eon, Alto 800, etc. In recent times, only one car model has been introduced by Maruti in this segment.
 This segment lost its charm even before COVID-19 but could only cash in minor growth post the lockdown period due to weaker consumer sentiments and declined income.

 Budget Segment has become all the more popular in the lockdown period and so far most of the Top-selling models belong to this segment.